paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 A request for an incompatibie change requires special handling:

 - **Contributor:** Provide written justification in the PR description for the change and why it cannot be avoided.
+State whether it was documented as deprecated or as upcoming change in a previous major or minor release.
+  Provide migration guidance for the change.

 - **Reviewers:** Examine the justification and the change together.
 Reviewers verify
   that: